ttudorandrei/DevOps/CLOUD-COMPUTING.md

 ### Migrating to cloud

 - We need to decide which machines we need to look for in the EC2 Instance.
-In our case Linux Ubuntu 16.04 (upgraded to) 18.04
+In our case Linux Ubuntu 16.04 (upgraded to) 18.04.
-- Set up Machine with required dependencies
+- Set up Machine with required dependencies.
-- Expose required ports (allow in security group)
+- Expose required ports (allow in security group).
-- Enable public ip
+- Enable public ip.

 ### Steps

 - Go to EC2
-- Click `Launch Machin`
+- Click `Launch Machine`
 - Choose `Ubuntu Server 18.04 LTS (HVMI)` with `x86`
 - Click next
 - Select Default Subnet 1a.